-The Persepolis building built around 520 BC by the order of Darius the Great (486-522 BC), one of the greatest and most powerful historical and national figures in Iran, and his descendants added huge buildings to each of them.
-Some parts of this exquisite monument have resisted for 2,500 years in the face of natural disasters, human injuries, and atrocities.
-The city of Isfahan in the Safavid era began by the order of Shah Abbas Kabir (1750-1050), one of the greatest and most powerful historical and national figures of Iran.
+The Persepolis building was built around 520 BC by the order of Darius the Great (486-522 BC), one of the greatest and most powerful historical and national figures in Iran, and his descendants added huge buildings to each of them.
+Some parts of this exquisite monument have been resisted for 2,500 years in the face of natural disasters, human injuries, and atrocities.
+The city of Isfahan in the Safavid era began with the order of Shah Abbas Kabir (1750-1050), one of the greatest and most powerful historical and national figures of Iran.
 Also, After him, prestigious buildings were added to this city.
 Isfahan's structures of the Safavid era have resisted various events for nearly 400 years and are now mentioned as another group of the clearest historical evidence of Iran.
-The monuments of these periods, as one of the most valuable documents of Iran's history, architect, and art, attract thousands of tourists from all over the world every year.
+The monuments of these periods, as one of the most valuable documents of Iran's history, architecture, and art, attract thousands of tourists from all over the world every year.
 Persepolis is more than 2100 years older than Isfahan, but, despite this time gap, there are special historical and national ties between them.

 The Achaemenid Empire (550 BC - 230 BC)